-Of course, how far this income will go for you depends on your geographic region.
-The cost of living in different cities and rural areas can be very different.
+Of course, how far this income will go for you depends on where you live.
+The cost of living in different cities and rural areas can vary greatly.

 Plus, you must take state and local taxes that eat into your income into account as well.
 Nobody likes paying out to Uncle Sam, but your net income after taxes is what really matters for wealth creation.

 Two different forms of income are active income and passive income.
-When building wealth, it is best to maximize both forms of income.
+When building wealth, it is important to maximize both forms of income.